Fichier 1

 I SAW I SAW EARTH

-Founded by Drew Seskunas as both an architecture studio and building workshop on the idea that building with the materials you design with makes you a more inventive architect.
+Founded by Drew Seskunas as both an architecture studio and building workshop on the idea that working with materials directly leads to more inventive design.
 To that end Drew directs student design/build workshops for community spaces around NYC while also designing architecture, furniture and kinetics for clients like Design Within Reach, the MoMA Store, NYC Parks and Ford Motors.

 0.